Tornadoes of 1948: July 22 (Germany and Belarus)

 A F1/T3 tornado struck the Bavaria region of Germany, causing damage along a path of 0.5 to 5 km with an average width of 100 m.
 It was noted that this tornado was visually observed by a person as it occurred over a rural, cropland.
 About an hour after the F1/T3 tornado, another tornado struck Nuremberg, killing 11 people and injuring four others while it destroyed 40 homes.
 The European Severe Storms Laboratory did not give a rating to the tornado, however, it was noted that it was a “strong tornado”, meaning equivalent to at least F2 on the Fujita scale.
-About one hour after the Nuremberg tornado, a long-track tornado struck Auerbach in der Oberpfalz, killing a 12-year old girl.
+About one hour after the Nuremberg tornado, a long-track tornado struck Auerbach in der Oberpfalz, killing a 12-year-old girl.
 The tornado traveled 25 km due east.
 Like the Nuremberg tornado, the European Severe Storms Laboratory did not give a rating to the tornado, however, it was noted that it was a “strong tornado”, meaning equivalent to at least F2 on the Fujita scale.
 About an hour after the previous tornado, a fourth tornado struck Novy Pahost, Belarus.
-A barn was destroyed, other buildings were “almost fully destroyed”, and a women was lifted by the tornado, which received a rating of F1 from the European Severe Storms Laboratory.
+A barn was destroyed, other buildings were “almost fully destroyed”, and a woman was lifted by the tornado, which received a rating of F1 from the European Severe Storms Laboratory.
 It was noted that the Belarusian State University conducted research on this tornado.